tf2classic-android/source-thirdparty/curl/docs/URL-SYNTAX.md

 ## Port number

-If there's a colon after the hostname, that should be followed by the port number to use.
+If there is a colon after the hostname, that should be followed by the port number to use.
 1 - 65535. curl also supports a blank port number field - but only if the URL starts with a scheme.

-If the port number is not specified in the URL, curl will used a default port based on the provide scheme:
+If the port number is not specified in the URL, curl uses a default port number based on the provide scheme:

 DICT 2628, FTP 21, FTPS 990, GOPHER 70, GOPHERS 70, HTTP 80, HTTPS 443,
 IMAP 132, IMAPS 993, LDAP 369, LDAPS 636, MQTT 1883, POP3 110, POP3S 995,